Religion in Singapore: Quan Yin Famen

 The Quan Yin Famen, or the Quan Yin Method, is a transnational cybersect founded in 1988 by the self-styled Taiwanese-Vietnamese Ching Hai, known variously as Suma Ching Hai or Supreme Master Ching Hai.
 The sect has been denounced in China as a cult and today propagates its teachings through an online TV station called Supreme Master Television.
 Ching Hai is the progenitor of the Loving Hut vegan restaurant chain which claims some 200 outlets in 35 countries.
 The Supreme Master Ching Hai Association (Singapore) is based at the Avari Centre on Geylang Road and runs a Loving Hut restaurant on Joo Chiat Road.

+Radha Soami Satsang Beas

+The Radha Soami Satsang Beas (RSSB) was found in Punjab, India, in 1891.
+It is one of organizations and traditions within Sikh-derived Radha Soami movements.
+In Singapore RSSB has two study centres and primary school.

+Raëlism

+The Singapore Raelian Movement is a regional branch of Raëlism, an UFO religion founded in the 1970s in France.

+Rajneesh movement

+The Rajneesh movement is a Hindu-inspired international new religious movement faunded by Osho alias Rajneesh (1931–1990) and known for its dynamic meditation.
+Singaporean practitioners, particularly among Westerners, coordinate events, updates, and "Osho Singapore" community gatherings via regional networks and platforms.